jbcoe/polymorphic_value/draft.md

 inherits from `IComponent1`.
 Similarly, `c2_` can be constructed from an instance of any class that inherits from `IComponent2`.

-`CompositeObject_5` has a (correct) compiler-generated destructor, copy, move, and assignment operators.
+`CompositeObject_5` has a compiler-generated destructor, copy constructor, move constructor, assignment operator and move assignment operator.
+All of these compiler-generated functions will behave correctly.

 ## Deep copies